lepo-project/lepo/README.md

 * set "SECRET_KEY_BASE" value as environment variable

-* recommended environment: Nginx, Unicorn and MariaDB (MySQL)
+* recommended environments: Nginx, Unicorn and MariaDB (MySQL)

 # Current Status
- - LePo is in alpha version.
+ - LePo is in alpha version status.
 In the near future, there may be a big code change.
  - We assume use LePo in Japanese now, but English language pack is also under development.